William A. Durant: Oklahoma Legislature

 Durant was elected to the Oklahoma Legislature in 1907, after Oklahoma became a state, and served in the 1st Oklahoma Legislature.
 During the regular session of the 2nd Oklahoma Legislature in 1909, he sponsored a bill that set the Southeastern Normal School, which later became Southeastern Oklahoma State University, in Durant, Oklahoma.
 Enacted March 6, 1909, the legislation initially created an education institution that offered four years of high school and junior college.
 The school opened its doors to students on June 14, 1909.
 Durant was also one of the authors of a bill that dealt with the location of Oklahoma's capital.

 He served as the third Speaker of the Oklahoma House of Representatives during the regular session of the 3rd Oklahoma Legislature.
 He continued to serve in the 4th Oklahoma Legislature and served as Speaker Pro Tempore in the 5th Oklahoma Legislature, when a special session was called to address the United States Supreme Court decision on Jim Crow laws.
 His final term in the Oklahoma House of Representatives ended in 1917, after the regular session of the 6th Oklahoma Legislature.

-Durant served as Speaker of the Choctaw Nation during his service in the state legislature.
+Durant served as Speaker of the Choctaw Nation during his service in the state legislature and as its speaker, the only man to do so.
 He also served as Secretary of the Oklahoma Senate and as a Chief Clerk of the Oklahoma House of Representatives.

 Choctaw Nation chief

 When Oklahoma became a state, United States presidents appointed the chiefs of the Choctaw Nation.
-Durant, who was appointed chief by President Franklin Delano Roosevelt, served as Principal Chief of the Choctaw Nation from 1937 to 1948.
+Durant, who was appointed chief by President Franklin Delano Roosevelt, served as Principal Chief of the Choctaw Nation from 1937 to 1948, leading the tribe during World War II.